 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" (ASU 2014-09).
 ASU 2014-09 provides companies with a single model for accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, including industry-specific revenue guidance.
 The core principle of the model is to recognize revenue when control of the goods or services transfers to the customer, as opposed to recognizing revenue when the risks and rewards transfer to the customer under the existing revenue guidance.
-ASU 2014-09 was originally effective for annual reporting periods beginning after December 15, 2016.

 In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers" (ASU 2015-14).
 ASU 2015-14 defers the effective date of the new revenue recognition standard by one year.
 As such, it now takes effect for public entities in fiscal years beginning after December 15, 2017.
-All other entities have an additional year.
-However, early adoption is permitted for any entity that chooses to adopt the new standard as of the original effective date.
 We are in the process of evaluating the impact of adoption on our consolidated financial statements.